Are you comparing Heating Oil vs. Propane for heating your home?

 Unit Conversion

-you want to convert cubic feet to gallons, you have more problems on your hands.
+If you want to convert cubic feet to gallons, you have more problems on your hands.
 The gas expands with heat and is usually transported and contained under pressure, which reduces its cubic capacity.
-Therefore, a quantity of gas will calculate out to a different sized gallon container, depending on the temperature and the pressure it is subjected to.
+Therefore, the quantity of gas will be calculated for a gallon container of a different size, depending on the temperature and the pressure it is subjected to.
 Fortunately, there is a set of standard assumptions that the industry uses when calculating the conversion of a cubic foot of propane into gallons:

 • One gallon of propane equals 35.97 cubic feet